5 Reasons to Love The Giant Brahma Chicken Breed

 Excellent Brooding Skills

 In my opinion, you can't get a better bird.
-They are quiet, even the rooster crow is quieter than other breeds, including silkies.
+They are quiet, even the Brahma roosters crow is quieter than other breeds, including silkies chickens.
+They are perfect for cold climates, and have a great friendly nature, which makes them a great choice for anyone just getting started in raising chickens for their family.

 They have been perfect for beginner chicken owners, for children of all ages.